 Join an academic community dedicated to sharing scholarly knowledge in an entirely new fashion, on a radically open-source platform.
 This includes access to all entries currently published in the database.

 Contributions to the DRH are formal publications that are recognized both on the database website and within the database itself.
-Each is assigned a DOI and stored in PDF form by the UBC Library for ease of citation and access.
+Each is assigned a DOI and stored in PDF form by the for ease of citation and access.
 Contributors should also list their DRH entries on their personal CVs.

 Who has already contributed?